Turning The TV Off The US Empire Part 2: The Rise of The Multipolar World

 To be clear, the Russia question has exposed contradictions amongst the American ruling class: Biden’s policy of backing Ukraine to the hilt has been widely supported amongst the political establishment, but Trump’s campaign seized on isolationist sentiments to generate political opposition towards Ukraine.
 However, Trump’s alleged affinity for Putin seems mostly driven by vengeance towards the Democratic-driven “Russia-gate” scandal that dominated his first term.
 Despite the fanatics of Western liberals, Trump mostly continued Pentagon policy towards Ukraine and Russia in his first term.
 This time around, Trump’s approach to Russia and the NATO-led proxy war in Ukraine will definitely be the most visible shift from the Biden administration.

-To counter this, Biden authorized the transfer of long-range missiles to Ukraine immediately after the 2024 election, marking a dangerous escalation towards nuclear war and fanning the flames of the revanchist Ukrainian extremism that will inevitably wrack Europe amidst the rise of anti-immigrant sentiments.
+To counter this, Biden authorized the transfer of long-range missiles to Ukraine immediately after the 2024 election, marking a dangerous escalation towards nuclear war.
+It also will fan the flames of the revanchist Ukrainian extremism, fostered by NATO through their arming of Ukrainian Neo-Nazi elements such as the AZOV battalion, that will inevitably wrack Europe amidst the rise of anti-immigrant and Christofascist sentiments once the war concludes.
 However, it is crucial to remember that the Russia-Ukraine war has become polarized along partisan lines, and has allowed Trump to portray himself as anti-war.
 When reviewing the track record of Trump’s first administration, it's abundantly clear that he is no dove.

 His first administration continued Obama’s drone warfare campaign as well as the Saudi-UAE genocide in Yemen, and he personally pardoned a number of American soldiers charged with war crimes in an explicit endorsement of their cruel and inhumane abuses of civilians in Iraq & Afghanistan.
 In a significant escalation of hostilities with Iran, Trump ordered a drone strike on Qassem Soleimani, who was a national hero in Iran for his role in the defeat of ISIS.
 As head of the Islamic Revolutionary Guard Corps, Qassem Soleimani was a state actor, and his assassination was akin to assassinating the CIA Director.
 This move was a major departure from the non-state actors typically targeted for assassination by US intelligence actors.